Johnson City Faculty

 I received my BS from University of Memphis and my MD from ETSU.
 Then I did residency at Bristol Family Medicine.

-I have worked a total of 16 years in non-academic medicine, about 7 of which were as owner of a medical practice.
+Besides 13 years in academics, I have worked about 16 years in non-academic medicine; 7 of which were as owner of a medical practice.
 Most of the remainder was working as a physician in federally qualified health centers, generally practicing in small communities with shortage of physicians.
 I am moving back to Johnson City from Vermont, where I have been doing clinical medicine for the last 11 years.
+I am blessed to be able to return to my role as Program Director, a position I held for about six years before moving to Vermont.

 Christopher Bridges, M.D.